sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 ### 3. My first VM

-Using the HPC Cloud revolves around making Virtual Machines (VM).
-We provide the HPC Cloud **AppMarket** to facilitate creating simple VMs.
-The AppMarket contains common ready-made `appliances` for you to pick and use.
-In this section you will use the AppMarket to build your first VM with the following steps:
+Using the HPC Cloud mostly revolves around making and destroying VMs.
+This section will teach how to build a VM running Linux with the following steps:

-* Importing a pre-made `image`, with a Linux operating system installed.
+* Import a SURFsara pre-made `image` with a Linux operating system installed.
-* Reviewing the shape of the VM (so-called `template`) to match what you want.
+* Review the shape of the VM (so-called `template`) to match the resources needed.
-* Instantiating the `template` to run your first VM.
+* Instante the `template` to run your first VM.
-* Accessing your VM and shutting it down.
+* Access your VM and gracefully shut it down.

-Let's run your first VM on the HPC Cloud.

 #### Import an appliance from the AppMarket

+SURFsara HPC Cloud provides ready-made `appliances` to their users.
+These appliances are available in the 'Apps' option of the Storage menu in the HPC Cloud UI.
+This is meant to help users instantiating secure VM’s quickly.

+Let's create your first VM to run on the HPC Cloud 'Oort'!

+-->

-* Log in to the [UI](https://ui.hpccloud.surfsara.nl/).
+* (if needed) Log in to the [UI](https://ui.hpccloud.surfsara.nl/).
 * Choose the *<i class="fa fa-truck"></i> AppMarket* tab on the left menu of the screen and then *Appliances*.
 * Select the `appliance` **Ubuntu 14.04 Desktop** by clicking on the tick-box next to it.
 * Click on the _Import_ button at the top-right corner of the screen.